ioshisolis/Bootcamp_Final_Project/README.md

 ## Results

-The rubric of the project was divided in to four segments, with different tasks to be completed.
-We decided it to showcase our progress accordingly.
-Therefore our results are dived it in to the following categories: Presentation, GitHub, Machine Learning, Data Base and Dashboard.
+The rubric of the project was divided in to four segments with different tasks to be completed.
+We decided it to showcase our progress accordingly, therefore our results are dived it in to the following categories: Presentation, GitHub, Machine Learning, Data Base and Dashboard.

 ### Presentation